 Charity Island Light

-The octagonal cast iron lantern displayed a fixed white Fourth Order Fresnel lens light which was constructed in 1857 with a 39-foot tower which provided a 13-nautical-mile range of visibility.
+The octagonal cast iron lantern displayed a fixed white Fourth Order Fresnel lens light which was constructed in 1857 with a 39-foot tower that provided a 13-nautical-mile range of visibility.
+The Lightkeepers home and tower were split in 1917 to automate the light using acetylene gas.
+It was the first automated light in the entire Great Lakes.
 The Charity Island Preservation Committee of the Arenac County Historical Society is restoring the tower.
 The original keeper’s house was razed, and a newly restored private residence has been built in its place and on its foundation.
 It is being operated as a restaurant and a bed and breakfast.